robinhood-suite/robinhood4/doc/adr/cli.rst

 Solution
 ========

-Here is what the CLI of rbh-fsevent will look like.
+Here is what the CLI of rbh-fsevents will look like.

 .. code:: console

-    $ ./rbh-fsevent --help
+    $ ./rbh-fsevents --help
-    usage: rbh-fsevent [-h] [--raw] [--enrich MOUNTPOINT] SOURCE DESTINATION
+    usage: rbh-fsevents [-h] [--raw] [--enrich MOUNTPOINT] SOURCE DESTINATION

     Collect fsevents from SOURCE, optionally enrich them with data collected from MOUNTPOINT, and send them to DESTINATION.